jrenaud90/TidalPy/Documentation/rheology_x/rheology_models.md

 | `voigt_modulus_frac` | 5.0 | Stiffness of the Voigt arm's spring relative to the main spring.
 The arm's compliance is the material compliance divided by this value. |
 | `voigt_viscosity_frac` | 0.02 | Viscosity of the Voigt arm's dashpot as a fraction of the material viscosity. |

+> [!WARNING]
+> Rheologies and their parameters are a very active area of research.
+The properties can vary greatly for different material and even for the same material that has had different histories (previous cracking, is porous, is hydrated or desiccated, etc.).
+TidalPy's defaults are roughly those applicable to Earth's upper mantle, but the uncertainties are large.
+We highly encourage users to read up on the latest research for the material under investigation or treat these as free parameters rather than stick with TidalPy's defaults.

-### Behavior at the limits
+### Behavior at the Limits

-Two edge cases are worth knowing before they surprise you.

 At zero frequency Maxwell, Burgers, Andrade, and Sundberg return effectively zero: with unlimited time to flow, a viscoelastic body supports no static rigidity.
 Elastic returns $\mu$, Viscous returns zero, and Voigt returns $\mu f_J$.

 At **negative** frequency Elastic, Viscous, Voigt, Maxwell, and Burgers simply mirror the imaginary part, but Andrade and Sundberg return `NaN`: their transient term raises a negative quantity to a fractional power.
 Always pass the absolute value of the forcing frequency.
-TidalPy's own tidal solvers do this for you; a direct call does not.
+TidalPy's own tidal solvers do this for you; a direct call, however, will not.

-## Choosing a model
+## Choosing a Model

 `Elastic` is the right choice when you want deformation without dissipation, for example to isolate the elastic part of a Love number or to model a layer you believe is effectively rigid on the forcing timescale.
 It is also what a `PhysicsLayer` behaves like when no rheology is attached.
+It is also the most common choice for Bulk rheology so that planet's can still experience compression but do not dissipate energy from it.

-`Maxwell` is the standard first choice and the one to reach for when comparing against published Love numbers, since most of the literature uses it.
-Its weakness is the high-frequency tail: dissipation falls as $\omega^{-1}$, which underestimates the response of real silicates to fast forcing.
+`Maxwell` is the traditional rheology used in tidal studies.
+It is a good choice when comparing against published Love numbers, since most of the literature uses it.
+Its weakness is the high-frequency tail: dissipation falls as $\omega^{-1}$, which underestimates the dissipation response of real silicates to fast forcing.

 `Andrade` and `Sundberg` are the models to use when the forcing is fast compared with the Maxwell time, which is the usual situation for a cool, stiff, or rapidly forced body.
 Their loss falls only as $\omega^{-\alpha}$, and for tidal problems that difference can be orders of magnitude in the heating rate.

 `Burgers` and `Voigt` are mainly useful for reproducing published work that used them, or for deliberately placing a secondary relaxation peak at a chosen frequency. `Viscous` exists for completeness and for the fluid limit.

-## Building a model
+## Example

 Instantiate a class directly, or resolve one by name.